ayshahrah/seg/index.md

 ### Relationship

 Software engineering is a broad field that encompasses so many different sub-specializations that inter-relate to many other foundational computing fields, such as computer science, data science, math, and others.
-Therefore, to be a professional software engineer, you need to have a foundational background on software engineering, in general, and its related fields (that is being taught in bachelor degree of software engineering).
+Therefore, to be a professional in software engineering, you need to have a foundational background on software engineering, in general, and its related fields (that is being taught in bachelor degree of software engineering).
 However, that is not enough to master a specific software engineering sub-domain (job-related) and you need to get into a software engineering sub-specialization (role-based).

 ![](Slide4.JPG "Principles")

 ### Principles

-To be a professional software engineer, you have to guide yourself by adopting some important principles, including purpose, ambition, passion, focus, self-motivation, self-learning, seriousness, and patience.
+To be a professional in software engineering, you have to guide yourself by adopting some important principles, including purpose, ambition, passion, focus, self-motivation, self-learning, seriousness, and patience.
 Without such principles, it would be very difficult to be in a mastery level of software engineering.

 ![](Slide5.JPG "Principles")

 ### Framework

-The SEG is inspired by a framework that combines three essential components to develop a professional software engineer, including learner (acquiring technical and non-technical skills), methodology (adopting lean, agile, and DevOps), and technology (using next-generation technologies, such as ALM, IoT, cloud computing, etc.).
+The SEG is inspired by a framework that combines three essential components to master software engineering, including learner (acquiring technical and non-technical skills), methodology (adopting lean, agile, and DevOps), and technology (using next-generation technologies, such as ALM, IoT, cloud computing, etc.).

 ![](Slide7.JPG "Framework")